chpladmin/chpl-website/README.md

 #### Automation credetials set up

 Copy `e2e/config/credentialsEXAMPLE.js` to the file `e2e/config/credentials.js` and set the passwords for the users in the file to be valid users

+#### Automation environment Urls set up

+Copy `e2e/config/urlsEXAMPLE.js` to the file `e2e/config/urls.js` and set the urls for each environments in the file